 The carrying amount of deferred income tax assets is reviewed at each balance sheet date and reduced to the extent that it is not probable that sufficient taxable profit will be available to allow all or part of the deferred income tax asset to be utilized.
+No deferred income tax asset has been recognised in these financial statements as it is not currently considered probable that they will be able to be realised.
 Unrecognized deferred income tax assets are reassessed at each balance sheet date and are recognized to the extent that it is probable that future taxable profit will be available to allow the deferred tax asset to be recovered.
 There is no certainty that income tax rates will be consistent with current estimates.
 For more information, refer to note 14.